KayVee03/noted-app/README.md

 ✨ Features
 🖊️ Create, edit, and delete personal notes

-🌓 Light and dark theme toggling for a comfortable UI

 🔐 Secure RESTful APIs built with Spring Boot & Hibernate

 💾 MySQL integration for efficient data storage